-- 6.1.
-The following Programs Require Peer Review before being approved by either the Board of Trustees or the Board of Higher Education: - 6.1.1 Associate of Applied Science (AAS) Degrees. - 6.1.2 Associate of Arts (AA) and Associate of Science (AS) Degrees. - 6.1.3 Baccalaureate Degrees. - 6.1.4.
-Master's Degrees. - 6.1.5 Doctoral Degrees. - 6.1.6 New colleges or professional schools. - 6.2.
+6.1.
+The following Programs Require Peer Review before being approved by either the Board of Trustees or the Board of Higher Education:

+6.1.1, Associate of Applied Science (AAS) Degrees.

+6.1.2.
+Associate of Arts (AA) and Associate of Science (AS) Degrees.

+6.1.3 Baccalaureate Degrees.

+6.1.4.
+Master's Degrees.

+6.1.5.
+Doctoral Degrees.

+6.1.6.
+New colleges or professional schools.

+6.2.
 Peer Review Process.
-The Commissioner's staff will coordinate the peer review process. - 6.2.1.
-Review by the Commissioner's Staff.
-Institutions shall submit full program proposals, including financial and budget analyses, to the Commissioner's staff for review and comment. - 6.2.2- Peer Review by Council of Chief Academic Officers.
+The Commissioner's staff will coordinate the peer review process.

+6.2.1- Review by the Commissioner's Staff.
+Institutions shall submit full program proposals, including financial and budget analyses, to the Commissioner's staff for review and comment.

+6.2.2.
+Peer Review by Council of Chief Academic Officers.
 After the Commissioner's staff has determined the proposal is ready for peer review, they will forward the proposal to the CAOs.
 The CAOs will review the proposal and may submit comments or questions for response from the other CAOs.
 The Peer Review Committee will meet with the Commissioner's staff to discuss the proposal, the peer institutions' comments or questions, external reviews (if applicable), and the Commissioner's staff's evaluation.
-Feedback from the CAOs may be included in the Peer Review Report. - 6.2.3.
-Report on Peer Review.
+Feedback from the CAOs may be included in the Peer Review Report.

+6.2.3 Report on Peer Review.
 The Commissioner's staff shall issue a report with the results of the peer review to the board of trustees for its consideration when determining whether to approve the proposed program.
 The Commissioner will convey the final report to the Board of Higher Education.
 If the proposed program is within the institution's mission, the report will be an information item for the Board of Higher Education.
-If the proposed program is outside of the institution's mission, the institution and its board of trustees shall determine whether they wish pursue the program by seeking Board of Higher Education approval as outlined in section 7.1. - 6.2.3.1.
-Budgetary Considerations Separate From Approval.
+If the proposed program is outside of the institution's mission, the report will be an information item for the Board of Higher Education.
+If the proposed program is outside of the institution's mission, the institution and its board of trustees shall determine whether they wish pursue the program by seeking Board of Higher Education approval as outlined in section 7.1.

+6.2.3.1.
+Budgetary Considerations Separate From

+Approval.
 Program approval by the Board consists only of authorization to offer a program.
 Budget requests necessary to fund the program, such as differential tuition or building appropriations, shall be submitted separately through the regular budget procedure.

-- 6.3- Review by Specialized Groups.
+6.3- Review by Specialized Groups.
 Review by specialized groups may be conducted concurrently with peer review.
-The following types of programs require specialized review as noted. - 6.3.1.
+The following types of programs require specialized review as noted.

+6.3.1.
 Career and Technical Education (CTE) Programs.
 CTE programs shall go through the regional career and technical education planning process, as implemented in the proposing institution's region, which has the primary purposes of: (1) planning CTE certificate and associate's degree programs that are responsive to the needs of business/industry and the citizens of the region, and providing a transition for secondary students into postsecondary programs; and (2) avoiding unnecessary duplication of CTE certificate and degree programs among higher education institutions in a region.
 Results of the review process shall be provided to the Board when a CTE program proposal is submitted for notification.